willothy/flatten.nvim/README.md

 Flatten allows you to open files from a neovim terminal buffer in your current neovim instance instead of a nested one in the terminal.

-The name is inspired by the flatten function in Rust (and maybe other languages?), which flattens nested types (`Option<Option<T>>` -> `Option<T>`, etc).

-The plugin itself is inspired by [`nvim-unception`](https://github.com/samjwill/nvim-unception), which accomplishes the same goal but functions a bit differently and doesn't allow as much configuration.

 ## Features

 - [X] Open files from terminal buffers without creating a nested session